Chile–Sweden relations: Agreements

 Both nations have signed several bilateral agreements, such as an Agreement on Trade (1953); Air Transport Agreement (1957); Agreement on Cooperation and Friendship (1991); Agreement on Social Security (1995); Agreement to Implement Horizontal Cooperation and Economic Cooperation for Development (1998); Agreement to Avoid Double Taxation (2004); Memorandum of Understanding on Cooperation on Green Technologies and Sustainable Urban Development (2011); Memorandum of Understanding on Cooperation on Sustainable Forest Management (2011); Memorandum of Understanding on Sustainable and Innovative Mining Cooperation (2011) and a Memorandum of Understanding on Corporate Social Responsibility Cooperation (2012).

 Trade

 In 2002, Chile signed a free trade agreement with the European Union (which includes Sweden).
-In 2016, trade between Chile and Sweden totaled $481 million USD.
+In 2016, trade between Chile and Sweden totaled US$481 million.
 Chile's main exports to Sweden include: Copper, wine, lumber and fruits.
 Sweden's main exports to Chile include: Machinery and transport equipment, manufactured equipment, chemicals and related products, food and live animals, beverages and tobacco.
 Swedish multinational companies such as AstraZeneca, Ericsson, H&M, Saab Group and Volvo operate in Chile.
 Chile is Sweden's third largest trading partner in Latin America.